EDFilms/Scene-Track-Game-Media-Exporter/README.md

-# GCAP.Unity
+# SceneTrack.Unity

-The Unity integration component for the GCAP system.
+The Unity integration component for the Scene Track system.